hh-programming-2/lessons/notes/week4.md

 - Example `ShapeInterface`: simple usage of interfaces
   - `Shape` interface's methods don't define the implementation itself, just the method names, parameters and return types
   - Implementation of the methods is done by the classes which implement the interface
-  - Interfaces provide reusability to the code: we can implement methods that operate on objects implementing an interface so it can use objects from many classes
+  - Interfaces provide reusability to the code: we can implement methods that operate on objects implementing an interface (e.g. `totalPerimeter(Shape a, Shape b)`) so it can use objects from many classes
+- Java has many ready-made interfaces, such as `List`, which is implement by e.g. `ArrayList` and `LinkedList`
 - The `Comparable` interface is one of Java's ready-made interfaces.
 It provides comparison using the `compareTo` method.
 This is useful for e.g. sorting, which is based on comparing the orde of items on a list
 - If we want to be able to sort objects of our own class in a meaningful way, the class needs to implement the `Comparable` interface
 - `SortingStudents` example